A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 • Must hold a current Paramedic license or above.

-• RTs are also welcome and encouraged to attend.
+• RTs are welcome and encouraged to attend.

 • Effective Delivery of Non-Invasive Ventilation (HFNC / CPAP / BPAP)